Turing instability and 2-D pattern formation in reaction-diffusion systems derived from kinetic theory: Analysis of the Brusselator-type model

 \textbf{Case 3.} We consider $E_2$ and $E_Z$ in region III, more precisely $E_2=3.65$ and $E_Z=8.90$ (row 3 in Table \ref{tab2}).
 As predicted by weakly nonlinear analysis, we observe the formation of striped pattern, as shown in Figure \ref{fig:caso3Bruss}.

-For the sake of brevity, we do not report the patterns in regions I and II, since their shape is similar to that of the patterns in regions IV and V, respectively; the only difference concerns the phase angle $\phi$, which passes from $\pi$ to 0, giving rise to the so-called reentrant hexagons \cite{verdasca1992reentrant}.
+For the sake of brevity, we do not report the patterns in regions I and II, since their shape is similar to that of the patterns in regions IV and V, respectively; the only difference concerns the phase angle $\phi$, which passes from $\pi$ to 0, giving rise to the so-called reentrant hexagons \cite{verdasca1992reentrant}. { Although our model includes an additional parameter $d$, it reproduces qualitatively the same types of patterns reported in the literature \cite{pena2001stability}, albeit with some quantitative differences.
+Different parameter values, as well as different choices of the initial datum, lead to different patterns; the different ways in which instabilities interact with nonlinearities can sometimes result in the coexistence of multiple pattern types, as illustrated in Figure \ref{fig:caso2Bruss}.}